The Social Studies Education web site has moved! The new URL is http://history.sunysb.edu/socialstudies/.

 Modern Europe (especially Germany and France), welfare and social policy, intellectual history, historiography.
 My next project will be a study of information, privacy, surveillance, and civil liberties in postwar Germany.

-I serve as director of the Social Studies Education Program and as book review editor for Social History.
+I serve as director of the Social Studies Education Program, and I am on the editorial board of Social History.
 In recent semesters I have taught surveys of early modern and modern Europe, historiography, foundations of education, and social studies methods.

 - Scholarly Works